Rehab for Life

 Despite studied benefits, heart patients missing out on life-saving program

 It's not that he wasn't excited when he crossed the finish line of the New York City Marathon.
 Few people could even imagine the overwhelming pride as Bob Alexander pumped his fists in the air, signaling the thrill of his accomplishment.
 But rather than take his hard-earned medal home to display for all of his friends to see, the Denver resident handed the award to a 3-year-old spectator.
 And not just because he loves kids.

 The toddler was a survivor, a kindred spirit and symbol of what Alexander was running for: to remind fellow survivors that they aren't victims of heart disease.
 While Alexander's lifestyle is more extreme than most heart patients', he spreads the word that he wouldn't have finished a 26.2-mile race ten months after open-heart surgery if it weren't for cardiac rehabilitation.

-The Important of Cardiac Rehabilitation
+The Importance of Cardiac Rehabilitation

 "They also saved my life," he says of his rehab team at Sky Ridge Medical Center.
 "They taught me how to listen to my body."
-Alexander, 56, learned about hydration, nutrition, stress-management and how to compete in his endurance events while keeping his heart safe, all things he would have never known without rehab, he says.
+Alexander, 56, learned about hydration, nutrition, stress management and how to compete in his endurance events while keeping his heart safe, all things he would never have known without rehab, he says.
 But not everyone listens to Alexander's message.